Your search resulted in 517 "Other" jobs in Glens Falls, NY. Save Job SearchSave SearchSave Job Search: Other

 Description

-- Respond to and direct calls to the appropriate staff and/or department from community partners and other agency staff while engaging with callers with a kind, caring, and positive attitude.
+- Respond to and direct calls to the appropriate staff and department from community partners and other agency staff while engaging with callers with a kind, caring, and positive attitude.

 - Alert clinicians and prescribers when documentation is required.

-- Scan paper documents over to responsible Care Associate or attach to appropriate participant ECR record and collaborate with other staff to ensure all documents are sent for credentialing.
+- Scan paper documents over to responsible Care Associate or attach to appropriate participant Electronic Client Record

-- Assist with the onboarding of Behavioral Health Division staff to ensure all supplies, sign on, and systems are set up for new staff.
+- Assist with the onboarding of Youth ACT staff to ensure all supplies, sign on, and systems are set up for new staff.

 - Review and distribute all incoming faxes and mail for Division.